Hey Kids (Start Here)

 “You,” Pentecost says.

-Lightcap can’t help smiling at that, a twist of her mouth that she tries to straighten but can’t.
+Lightcap can’t help smiling back, a feral twist of her mouth she tries to straighten but can’t.
 One two three four, she thinks.

-“I have no experience organizing something of this magnitude,” she says, low and tight and abruptly too fierce for a trendy little bar.
-Like it’s an accusation.
-She needs him to answer fully for all the ways his choice is wrongheaded.
-“I can build you the machines you need—but what you’re talking about—that’s more than science.
-That’s administration.
+“I have no experience organizing something of this magnitude,” she says, low and tight and too fierce for a trendy little bar.
+“I can build you the machines you need—but what you’re describing is also administration.
 Distribution.
 Industry.”

 “You’d run our Jaeger Division.
 You’ll literally build the things, Cait.
-You’ll build as many of them as you can with every resource we can muster for you.
+You’ll build as many of them as you can with every scrap of metal we can mine, every semiconductor we can buy.
 You’ll get them to work.
 Anything you don’t know how to do, you hire someone to do for you.
-The main thrust of the thing is exactly what you’ve been doing at DARPA, just scaled up.”
+This is your DARPA project, scaled up.”

 “My sister,” he confirms.

-“She wasn’t just brave,” Lightcap says, forcing her throat to relax.
+“She wasn’t just brave.”
+Lightcap forces her throat to relax.
 “She was inventive.”

-“A born dragon slayer,” Pentecost says dry-voiced, wet-eyed.
+“A born dragon slayer,” Pentecost says, dry-voiced and wet-eyed.

 “And you?”
 Lightcap asks.